uptane/uptane-standard/uptane-standard.md

 In order to perform full verification, an ECU SHALL perform the following steps:

-1. Load and verify the current time or the most recent securely attested time.
+1. Load the current time or the most recent securely attested time.
+Secondary ECUs SHOULD load a time from a source other than the Primary ECU.
 1. Download and check the Root metadata file from the Director repository, following the procedure in {{check_root}}.
 1. Download and check the Timestamp metadata file from the Director repository, following the procedure in {{check_timestamp}}.
 1. Check the previously downloaded Snapshot metadata file from the Directory repository (if available).
 If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, there are no new updates and the verification process SHALL be stopped and considered complete.
 Otherwise, download and check the Snapshot metadata file from the Director repository, following the procedure in {{check_snapshot}}.